JarryShaw/MacDaily/README.md

 optional arguments:
-  -h, --help           show this help message and exit -V, --version        show program's version number and exit -a, --all            log applications and packages of all entries -v VER, --pyver VER  Indicate which version of pip will be logged.
+  -h, --help           show this help message and exit -V, --version        show program's version number and exit -a, --all            Log applications and packages of all entries.
+  -v VER, --pyver VER  Indicate which version of pip will be logged.
   -s, --system         Log pip packages on system level, i.e. python installed
                        through official installer.